albar965/littlenavmap-manual/src/en/MENUS.rst

 '''''''''''''''''''''''''''''''

 Saves the flight plan table as shown to HTML file which can be viewed in a web browser.
 Icons are embedded in the page.
-Disabled if no flight plan has been loaded or created.
+Disabled if flight plan is empty.

 The exported file will reflect changes of the flight plan table view like column order.
 Columns which are hidden or shrunk to minimum width are excluded.